MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     The script performs the following steps:

     - Creates a PowerShell Session with the [Privileged endpoint](azure-stack-privileged-endpoint.md) using the **CloudAdmin** account, and stores the session as a variable.
-This variable is used as the parameter in the next step.
+This variable is used as a parameter in the next step.

     - Runs **[Invoke-Command](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/Invoke-Command?view=powershell-5.1)**, passing the PEP session variable as the **Session** parameter.

-    - Runs **Start-SecretRotation** using the following parameters:
+    - Runs **Start-SecretRotation** in the PEP session, using the following parameters:
         - **PfxFilesPath**
         Specify the network path to your Certificates directory created earlier.
         - **PathAccessCredential**